Muragesh-24/Webinix-Backend-task/README.md

 You can adjust values in scripts/db.py.

-pip install -r requirements.txt
+pip install -r requirements.txt<br>
 3. Run FastAPI

 uvicorn server:app --reload --port 8041

-API Endpoints
+API Endpoints<br>
-Method	Endpoint	Description
+Method	Endpoint	Description<br>
-POST	/tasks	Create new task
+POST	/tasks	Create new task<br>
-GET	/tasks	Get all tasks
+GET	/tasks	Get all tasks<br>
-POST	/tasks/filter	Filter by status
+POST	/tasks/filter	Filter by status<br>
-GET	/tasks/{id}	Get task by ID
+GET	/tasks/{id}	Get task by ID<br>
-PUT	/tasks/{id}	Update task by ID
+PUT	/tasks/{id}	Update task by ID<br>
-DELETE	/tasks/{id}	Delete task by ID
+DELETE	/tasks/{id}	Delete task by ID<br>

 🧪 Testing with HTML UI
 Open index.html in your browser.
-It includes:
+It includes:<br>

-Task creation
+Task creation<br>

-Task filtering
+Task filtering<br>

-Get, update, delete by ID
+Get, update, delete by ID<br>

-JSON results
+JSON results<br>

 For production use, the app's efficiency and security can be significantly improved.
 We can add caching in the frontend to reduce unnecessary API calls and make the user experience faster.
-Implementing authentication (like JWT) will help verify users and protect your APIs.
+Implementing authentication (like JWT) will help verify users and protect your APIs.<br>

 To improve performance at scale, you can also distribute the load using multiple backend instances behind a load balancer (like Nginx).